 "Damn you!"
 Dawn yelled, hitting viciously and buying herself some breathing room.

 "You talking to him or me?"
 Faith asked with a laugh.
-She moved her own stake into throwing position.
+She moved her own stake into throwing position just in case.

 "I'm not sure."
 Dawn looked around then ran to her left and pulled down a branch from a nearby tree.
-Breaking it off, she turned and slammed it hard into the vampire who had come up fast behind her.
+Breaking it off, she turned and slammed it hard into the vampire who'd come up fast behind her.

 At the same moment, just in case, Faith let her stake fly.
 Dawn pulled the branch out of the vampire before he exploded into dust.
 Faith's weapon was history.

 Faith shrugged.
-She had never seen Dawn fight so poorly.
-For a new slayer, the girl was normally incredibly inventive and effective.
+She'd never seen Dawn fight so poorly.
+For a new slayer, the girl was usually inventive and effective.
 The dreams were taking too much of a toll on Dawn, and probably on herself.

 The younger girl seemed to be reading her mind.
 "I pretty much sucked tonight, huh?"